philongbuile/C_Exercises/README.md

  + Composer
  + Metadata

-Metadata is also a struct which has 3 variable:
+Metadata is also a struct which has 3 variables:
  + Title
  + Catalog Number
  + Number of Tracks